tv2/sisyfos-audio-controller/README.md

   * Generic MIDI - still preminilary
   * When using MIDI protocols, the PROTOCOL DELAY setting should be rised to at least 50ms
 * Yamaha QL1
-  * MIDI based Protocol
+  * Ip - MIDI based Protocol
-  * For now only the 24 first channels are supported.
-  * Set label not supported
-  * When using MIDI protocols, the PROTOCOL DELAY setting should be rised to at least 50ms
+  * Port 50000
+  * Stable implementation of 2-ways Fader and Mute

 ## Automation Support: